telerik/winforms-docs/scheduler/data-binding/data-binding-walkthrough.md

 When you do so, a dialog will appear letting you choose the field of the data source which should be mapped to the corresponding appointment/resource property.

->note The data source fields should be set prior editing the mapping in order to get automatically populated with data source fields drop downs.
+>tip The data source fields should be set prior editing the mapping in order to get automatically populated with data source fields drop downs.
 >

->note The Resources property of the AppointmentMappingInfo should be set with the name of the relationthat connects the Appointments and the AppointmentsResources tables.
+>tip The Resources property of the AppointmentMappingInfo should be set with the name of the relationthat connects the Appointments and the AppointmentsResources tables.
 The ResourceId property shouldbe set with the name of the column in the AppointmentsResources table that holds the id of the resource.
 >

 ## Programatically Mapping